Iamaniketray/FMD/README.md

-This is a simple app idea to find  octor near you. this work is  not finish yet.
+This is a simple app idea to find doctor near you. this work is  not finish yet.